AlbaXIII/sinking-ships/README.md

 - **Ship variants**

 Further versions of the game will give the user an ability to have an array of multi-celled ships rather than just the single string.
 This makes the game more interesting and tactical, and dampen the role of luck in a win or a loss.
-This feature was a casualty of time constraints during development.

 - **Diagonal positioning**